causalMedAnalysis/causalMedAnalysis.github.io/README.md

 ## How to Cite This Material

-When using `cmed` or `cmedR`, please include the following citation:
+When using `cmed`, `cmedR`, or other materials on this website, please include the following citation:

 Wodtke, Geoffrey T. and Xiang Zhou.
 2026. *Causal Mediation Analysis*.
 Cambridge University Press.